Translate English video to Japanese | AI tool | HeyGen

 Is this useful for business, education, or training videos?

-Yes, organisations frequently use this solution to translate English onboarding, training, marketing and internal communication videos into Japanese for international teams
+Yes, organizations frequently use this solution to translate English onboarding, training, marketing, and internal communications videos into Japanese for international teams.

 What video formats are supported for English to Japanese translation?

 Yes.
-Many teams translate French onboarding videos, product demos, and lessons into Spanish to reach more people.
-If you plan to scale multilingual production, you can create an account here, This supports smoother collaboration and faster localisation workflows.
+Many teams translate French onboarding videos, product demos, and lessons into Spanish for wider reach.
+If you plan to scale multilingual production, you can create an account here, This supports smoother collaboration and faster localization workflows.

 Translate videos into 175+ languages